 Along with outreach beforehand, Brock has funded additional NRPS officers to assist with neighbourhood patrols on St. Patrick’s Day and the weekend that follows.
 During those times, police and city bylaw officers are taking a zero-tolerance approach and will have high visibility in near-campus neighbourhoods.

 Various Brock departments will also be offering a series of events and programs to provide compelling on- and off-campus options for students to celebrate St. Patrick’s Day safely and responsibly.
-Related health and safety awareness campaigns and alternative events begin this week, including a movie night, a board game café, a ball hockey tournament, and various recreational activities, among others.
+Related health and safety awareness campaigns and alternative events begin this week, including a movie night, a board game cafe, ball hockey tournament, and various recreational activities, among others.

 With awareness campaigns underway, BUSU Vice-President, Student Services Yasmine Hejazi says she looks forward to marking St. Patrick’s Day alongside her fellow Badgers “in a safe and considerate manner.”